-On Sunday, April 15, 2018, from 1 to 5 p.m., the 11th Street Bridge Park and the National Park Service will host the fourth annual Anacostia River Festival, the official closing of the 2018 National Cherry Blossom Festival.
+On Sunday, April 14, 2019, from 1 to 5 p.m., the 11th Street Bridge Park and the National Park Service will host the fourth annual Anacostia River Festival, the official closing of the 2019 National Cherry Blossom Festival.
 Both the Cherry Blossom and River festivals honor Earth Day through a variety of activities including outdoor recreation, musical performances, a photography exhibition, bike parades, and lessons about the environment and sustainable practices.

-On April 21, 2018, the Anacostia Watershed Society will be organizing volunteers for a day of cleanup along the Anacostia River and down local streams and tributaries.
+On April 13, 2019, the Anacostia Watershed Society will be organizing volunteers for a day of cleanup along the Anacostia River and down local streams and tributaries.
 Nearly 2,000 volunteers pick up trash and enjoy the river at 30 different sites around the southern D.C. area.
-If you're traveling in Maryland and Virginia instead, you might consider joining the Potomac Watershed Cleanup on April 14, 2018, which will celebrate its 30th year at over 270 sites along the Potomac River in Washington, Maryland, and Virginia.
+If you're traveling in Maryland and Virginia instead, you might consider joining the Potomac Watershed Cleanup on April 13, 2019, which will celebrate its 31th year at over 270 sites along the Potomac River in Washington, Maryland, and Virginia.

 The event focuses on efficient and eco-friendly transportation options such as walking, bicycling, ridesharing, and riding public transit.
-Activities include recycling and composting demonstrations, live music, an Arbor Day tree planting, a performance by local bands, and a launch of the Eco-City Action Plan Phase II.
+Activities in the past have included recycling and composting demonstrations, live music, an Arbor Day tree planting, a performance by local bands, and a launch of the Eco-City Action Plan Phase II.

 Many community organizers treat the entire month as an opportunity to celebrate the planet by giving back.

-Arlington County in Virginia, for instance, will celebrate Earth Day with free events and cleanup programs all month long including the Invasive Plant Removal, Cleanup by Bike, Raise a Tadpole, and the Sustainable Landscaping projects.
-Earth Fest at Arlington Mill Community and Senior Center on April 9 is the community's annual celebration of Earth Day and features games and activities, workshops and demonstrations, and conversations with some of the naturists from the Arlington Nature Center.
+Arlington County in Virginia, for instance, will celebrate Earth Day with free events and cleanup programs all month long including talks about climate change, an Earth Day breakfast, Ecofit yoga, and a park cleanup at Bon Air Park Shelter.
+Learn more about all these events here.
+EarthFest at Arlington Mill Community and Senior Center on April 17 is the community's annual celebration of Earth Day and features games and activities, workshops and demonstrations, and conversations with some of the naturists from the Arlington Nature Center.